hick-hpe/react-native/Tutorial com React Native CLI.md

  ✓ Android Studio - Required for building and installing your app on Android ✓ ANDROID_HOME - Environment variable that points to your Android SDK installation ✓ Gradlew - Build tool required for Android builds
- ✖ Android SDK - Required for building and installing your app on Android
+ ✓ Android SDK - Required for building and installing your app on Android
-   - Versions found: N/A
-   - Version supported: 36.0.0

-Errors:   2
+Errors:   1
-Warnings: 0
+Warnings: 1

 Usage
  › Press f to try to fix issues.